Nostromos/nostromos/README.md

 ### Past
-I was a Technical Recruiter and Manager for 10 years at Etsy, Blue Apron, InterviewJet, and Datadog.
-Went through 3 IPOs.
+I was a Tech Recruiter and Manager for 10 years at [Etsy](https://etsy.com), [Blue Apron](https://blueapron.com), [InterviewJet](https://www.crunchbase.com/organization/interviewjet), and [Datadog](https://datadog.com).

 ### Present
 Currently in NYC.
-Prior to that, I lived in South Africa, China, and Jordan for high school and the first part of college.
+Prior to that, I lived in South Africa, China, and Jordan.
 Ask me about it!

-Now, learning Javascript & Golang - mostly focused on full stack web but dabbling in a few areas.
+Now, learning Typescript & Golang - mostly focused on full stack web but dabbling in a few areas.

 Also, taking care of a baby, two cats, and my incredible wife.